GuicoRM/Final-Project-DE2/README.md

 - **Speaker**

-    One of the others hardware modules we have introduced on this topic is the speaker.
+    One of the others hardware modules we have introduced on this topic is the **speaker**.
+Its purpose is plays simple buzz when the user enter the password.

+    The way we have to get the sound is setting the pin of the speaker as an output and sending high level to play the buzz.

 - **Relay**

+    One of the others hardware modules we have introduced on this topic is the **relay**.
+We will use it to simulate a door.

+    You can find the connection of relay and how it works ['*on this link*'](https://www.circuitbasics.com/setting-up-a-5v-relay-on-the-arduino/).

 - **LCD screen**

+    This module is similar to the LCD screen we have used for the semester.

+    You can find the explanations on ['*Mr.Fryza GitHub*'](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/06-lcd).

 - **LEDs**

+    This module is similar to the LEDs we have used for the semester.

+    You can find the explanations on ['*Mr.Fryza GitHub*'](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/02-leds).

 ## Code description and simulations
 Write your text here.

 ## Video/Animation
-You can find a personal video where all the previous features of the system described ['*on this link*'](https://www.youtube.com/watch?v=GhaDPUAOq3g&feature=youtu.be)
+You can find a personal video where all the previous features of the system described ['*on this link*'](https://www.youtube.com/watch?v=GhaDPUAOq3g&feature=youtu.be).

 ## References
 Write your text here.